-Furthermore, we assessed the past due listings and loans with low credit ratings as compared to the detailed listing of the loans actually provided for in specific loan loss provision to determine whether the loans were adequately classified as performing or non-performing.
+Furthermore, we assessed the past due listings and loans with low credit ratings and compared these to the loans actually provided for in the specific loan loss provision to determine whether the loans were adequately classified as performing or non-performing.

 We found the assumptions applied by management in determining the specific provision to be consistent with historical practices and in line with our expectations and we did not identify any material exceptions.

 We examined the methodology applied, as well as the calculation used by the Group in determining the IBNR provision.
 We assessed the assumptions applied by management with respect to the EAD, PD, LGD and LIP parameters by, amongst other:

 - reconciling the EAD to the banking system;

 - re-performing the calculation of the PD times LGD and reconciling the Group’s historical loss data to the source systems; and